-In addition to washing your face twice daily and using a proven treatment like retinoids in your skin care routine, there are other steps you can take to keep blackheads and other blemishes at bay:
+In addition to washing your face twice daily and using a proven acne treatment like retinoids in your skin care routine for acne, there are other steps you can take to keep blackheads and other blemishes at bay:

 Blackheads are a form of comedonal acne and are common in women of all ages.